 A key way to grow your podcast is to make it available wherever listeners prefer to consume podcast episodes.
 That’s why we recommend submitting your show to every podcast directory you can, including Pandora Podcasts.
+If you’ve ever wondered how to submit a podcast to Pandora, you’re in the right place.

 According to Pandora’s parent company, SiriusXM Satellite Radio, Pandora had 63.1 million listeners at the end of 2019.
 This makes it a tremendous opportunity to expose your show to a massive audience.